PPP Applications are Now Being Accepted

-- What if I have not filed my 2019 tax return?
+- What if I have not filed my tax returns?

 - If I had a loss in my business do I qualify?

-We strongly encourage you to review the SBA interim final rule for self-employed applicants carefully and discuss it with your tax professional, attorney, or financial advisor before you apply to clarify how it applies to your business.
+We encourage you to review the SBA guidance carefully and discuss it with your tax professional, attorney, or financial advisor to clarify how it applies to your business.

 See How Much SBA Loan Money You Qualify For